-Warsaw, Poland – Talking to reporters on Monday, U.S. Defence Secretary Jim Mattis said that the Pentagon was in the early stages of examining potential locations for a permanent U.S. military base in Poland, the Washington Examiner reported.
+Warsaw, Poland – Talking to reporters on Monday, U.S. Defence Secretary Jim Mattis said that the Pentagon was in the early stages of examining potential locations for a so-called “Fort Trump” permanent U.S. military base in Poland, the Washington Examiner reported.

 “What we’re doing right now is with Poland, alongside Poland, we’re examining what land they are talking about”, Mattis said.
 “The first thing we have to do is look at what are they offering, because then you size up what it can actually hold and sustain.
 So we are in the exploratory phase of doing just that”.

-Polish President Andrzej Duda tried to sell the idea to Donald Trump during his visit to the White House on September 18, jokingly arguing they could call it “Fort Trump”.
+President of Poland Andrzej Duda tried to sell the idea to Donald Trump during his visit to the White House on September 18, jokingly arguing they could call it “Fort Trump”.